xtruan/TinyAnalytics/README.md

 > After years, I've noticed that **I prefer to have few (important) informations that I can consult each day in 30 seconds**, rather than lots of informations for which I would need 15 or 30 minutes per day for an in-depth analysis.

-## Install
+## Install TinyAnalytics

 There are three easy steps:

-1) Unzip this package in a directory, e.g. `/var/www/TinyAnalytics/`.
+1) Unzip this package in a directory, e.g. `/var/www/html/TinyAnalytics/`.

-2) Add the following tracking code to your websites at then end of `.php` files, e.g. `/var/www/mywebsite/index.php`:
+2) Add the following tracking code to your websites at then end of `.php` files, e.g. `/var/www/html/mywebsite/index.php`:

     ~~~
     <?php
-    include '/var/www/TinyAnalytics/tracker.php';
+    include '/var/www/html/TinyAnalytics/tracker.php';
     record_visit('mywebsite');
     ?>
     ~~~~

 3) Modify your password in the first lines of `index.php`.
 Default password is `abcdef`.

+It's done!
+Visit at least one of your tracked websites, and open `TinyAnalytics/index.php` in your browser!

+## Install Grav Plugin (after installing TinyAnalytics)

+1) Create a symlink from the Grav plugins directory to the tiny-analytics plugin: `ln -s /var/www/html/TinyAnalytics  /var/www/html/user/plugin/tiny-analytics`.

+2) Enable processing of twigs in pages and disable caching of twigs in Grav's system.yaml (or via the configuration page in the Admin plugin).

+3) On each page you want to track, add the following: `{{ ta_record_visit('mypage') }}`.

 It's done!
 Visit at least one of your tracked websites, and open `TinyAnalytics/index.php` in your browser!